Historic Post Offices That Existed in the Bethel/Cruso Area

 • Cheryl Haney provided information about Cecil, Cruso, Forks of Pigeon, Garden Creek, Lavinia, Little East Fork, Livingston, Retreat, Sonoma, Springdale, Sunburst, and Woodrow Post Offices based on interviews, family history, original documents, national archives, and the US Postal Museum records.

-• Douglas Chambers located photographs of some of the post offices from his digital files.
+• Douglas Chambers located photographs from his digital files of some of the post offices.

 • Edie Burnette researched Branson’s North Carolina Business Directory from 1865 to 1896 regarding locations of Forks of Pigeon, Garden Creek, Sonoma, and Springdale Post Offices.